mrbeardad/SeeCheatSheets/powershell.md

 32
 1.25

-'Hello'
+"Double quote expands $i and ${env:Path} and $(Get-Content file) and escape `$" 'Single quote do not expand any $ and escape `'

-"World"
+"Double quote could be escape by "" or by `" "
-"Escaped quote by "" or by `""
+'Single quote could be escape by '' '

 @"
 raw
 string